kris1803/weatherapp/README.md

-# WeatherApp in MEN stack with MVC architecture
+# WeatherApp, a Fullstack application in MEN stack with MVC architecture

 Authorization : Signup, Signin.
 Stored in mongoDb.